habiibullahm/habibullahm/README.md

 👋 Hello...
 My full name is Muhammad Habiibullah, so you can call me "Habib".
 I'm Software Engineer who specialized in _backend_ side.
 Very passionate to learn about tech stack for backend developer.
-Experienced Backend Developer adept in bringing forth expertise in Node.js, Epress.js, mySQL and Deployment with CI/CD.
 Knowledgeable in user interface, testing, and debugging processes.
 Skilled in JavaScript, Visual studio code.
 Able to effectively self-manage during independent projects, as well as collaborate in a team setting.
-Experience as Backend Developer in the Mini and Final Project Bootcamp with 4-7 people in team..

 ## 💼 Career